sourcegraph/sourcegraph-public-snapshot/doc/code_insights/index.md

 # Code Insights <a href="../admin/beta_and_experimental_features"><sup><span class="badge badge-beta">Beta</span></sup></a>

+> NOTE: While in Beta, Code Insights is free for enterprise customers.
+Once Code Insights is generally available and no sooner than January 1, 2022, it may cost an additional amount.

 Code Insights are currently in Private [Beta](../admin/beta_and_experimental_features.md).
 If you're a customer who wants early access or needs support, please [send us an email](mailto:feedback@sourcegraph.com).

-> NOTE: Code insights docs are actively in progress.
+Code insights docs are actively in progress during the beta.

 Table of contents: